-If you want to create an outdoor space to escape to or if you need to dress up your holiday home’s curb appeal, your garden area will need attention.
-It’s not that you need to completely overhaul the plot but you will benefit more from your caravan lifestyle if you give your garden a facelift with a few finishing touches and a few plants dotted strategically.
+If you want to create an outdoor space to escape to, or if you need to dress up your holiday home’s curb appeal, your garden area will need attention.
+It’s not that you need to completely overhaul the plot, but you will benefit more from your caravan lifestyle if you give your garden a facelift with a few finishing touches and plants dotted strategically.

-Seating plays a big part in your garden, especially if you intend on spending summers in your caravan.
+Seating plays a big part in caravan gardens, especially if you intend on spending summers in your caravan.
 Some seating choices include:

-Plants are the main feature for most gardens, even smaller ones for caravans.
-They dress things up, creating everything from a cottage feel with pretty flowers to a tropical feel with palms and such.
-However, with caravan gardens, it is often easier to plant container gardens as opposed to planting flowers straight in the ground.
+Plants add life and colour to any space in which they are situated – whether indoors or outdoors.
+The easiest way of incorporating plants into your caravan is through the use of containers.
 Not only can this safe time and effort, but it also helps to keep things low maintenance if you’re not going to be in your caravan all the time.
 Here are some hints and tips on container gardens:

 Accessories of all shapes and sizes can really finish off your garden; think of it as decorating a room with no walls and no ceiling.
 These are a few accessories that work well in caravan gardens:

 These are just some of the things you can consider when setting up or improving your garden.
 Of course, things like available space and maintenance will play a part in how much you can do.

 For example, if you visit your Allens holiday home on a regular basis then you can afford to choose plants and accessories that require more maintenance.
 On the other hand, if you only visit your holiday home a few times a year, you will need to opt for low-maintenance, naturally robust items.

 However you end up planning and creating your caravan friendly garden, have fun with it and make yourself a sanctuary.
 Don’t be afraid to ask your neighbours for help and advice too, especially those with allotments of their own or a keen interest in gardening.